Emergency Loans for People on Disability: A 2026 Guide to the Safest Options

 • Interest rates: Capped at 28% APR, which is significantly lower than the 400%+ APR of payday loans.

-Last fall, I walked a client on SSDI, Carlos, through this exact process.
+In early 2026, I walked a client on SSDI named Carlos through this exact process.
 He needed $800 for a dental emergency and thought his 580 credit score doomed him.
-Instead, we found a local credit union offering a PAL II.
-An often-overlooked variant that allows for immediate loan access upon joining.
+Instead, we found a local credit union offering PAL II, an often-overlooked variant that allows immediate loan access upon joining.

 The one-month membership rule for standard PALs isn’t a bug; it’s a feature designed to encourage a banking relationship, not a one-off transaction.